rubyonjets/jets/docs/_docs/shared-resources.md

 title: Shared Resources
 ---

 Shared resources are how you you create **standalone** custom AWS resources with Jets.
-With the [Core Resource Model](http://rubyonjets.com/docs/core-resource/), you can customize and add any AWS resource with corresponding Lambda functions that Jets creates.
+With the [Core Resource Model](http://rubyonjets.com/docs/core-resource/), you can customize and add any AWS resource and correspond them to Lambda functions.
 Shared resources are also fully customizable AWS resources, but they are not as tightly associated with a Lambda function.
 Instead they are custom standalone resources.
 Understanding Shared Resources will allow you to customize a Jets application with any custom resource.

 ## SNS Topic Example